-Colleen Hochberg is Product & Marketing Director for Innovation at Hallmark Cards and a member of the CEF Board of Directors.
+Colleen Hochberg is Vice President and General Manager - Greetings Innovation and Segments for Hallmark Cards and a member of the CEF Board of Directors.

 It is common to hear parents use the phrase “it takes a village” to describe the network of grandparents, neighbors, co-workers and friends that all help their family get through life, including soccer practice carpools, meal trains, school pick up, letting the dog out and much more.
 This same phrase, “it takes a village,” came to my mind as I reflected upon the Catholic Education Foundation Futures Art Event at Boulevard on February 8.

 When I saw this piece of art at the event that night, I noticed how beautiful it was from afar.
 As I got a closer look, it truly took my breath away.
 The combination of hundreds of tiny monochromatic squares in varying shades of blue were placed in exactly the right spot to all come together to depict our Lord and Savior, Jesus Christ.
 Every time I looked at the art, my mind was trying to comprehend how an artist could plan such a piece of art; it was unbelievable to me.
 Then I heard the story of the artist or, more accurately, the artists.
 Each year for the CEF Art Event, each of the 22 CEF schools donate a piece of student art, which serve as the prizes of the evening’s raffle.
 It turns out this piece of art was exactly that, donated by the 7th and 8th grade students at Holy Cross School in Overland Park.
 The students worked on this piece for over a month, with each student painting several squares.
 It took a village to create this beautiful work of art.